-CASW Director: The CASW Director serves as a liaison between the NBASW and the CASW (Canadian Association of Social Workers) and serves as a director on the national Board.
+CASW Representative: The CASW Director serves as a liaison between the NBASW and the CASW (Canadian Association of Social Workers) and serves as a director on the national Board.

-First Nations Social Work Representative: The First Nations Social Work Representative is appointed by NB’s First Nations communities to sit on the NBASW Board of Directors.
-The First Nations Representative is responsible for providing a First Nations perspective and voice to the work of the Board.
-This representative supports the NBASW in ensuring its work, positions and decisions are culturally responsive and inclusive.
+First Nations Social Work Representatives: The First Nations Social Work Representatives are appointed by NB’s First Nations communities to sit on the NBASW Board of Directors.
+The First Nations Representatives are responsible for providing a First Nations perspective and voice to the work of the Board.
+These representatives support the NBASW in ensuring its' work, positions, and decisions are culturally responsive and inclusive.

-Current First Nations Social Work Representative: Shasta Hitchcock, RSW
+Current Wolastoquiyik First Nation Social Work Representative: Tina Martin, RSW